davidfig/pixel-editor/README.md

 # Pixel Editor thingy

-This is a WIP Pixel editor/animator that runs on Electron.
-It uses a traditional Windows-based UI.
+This is a WIP Pixel editor/animator that runs in the web and locally using Electron.

+## Demo

+[Early web demo](https://davidfig.github.io/pixel-editor/) (no save/load for the web yet)

 ## license
 MIT License